mostlyfun/fun-pipe-csharp/README.md

 # fun-pipe-csharp
 Functional pipe methods for csharp.
 This library aims to provide to some extent the expresiveness of functional approaches in C#.

+## What it helps with
+* Proper handling of nulls; make it explicit whenever someting might lack a value with [`Opt`](#opt-in-a-nutshell).
+* Proper handling of failures; do not throw or handle, just return Ok(value) or propagate the error and let the caller decide what to do with [`Res`](#res-in-a-nutshell).
+* Writing more expressive code using the [continuation methods](#continuation-methods) free of vebose error handling, early returns, etc.

+## Briefly
 The library provides three types `Opt<T>`, `Res` and `Res<T>` which enable the map and run methods that act similar to the pipeline operator.
-* `Opt<T>`: Mimics the Option or Maybe types in functional languages: _The option type in F# is used when an actual value might not exist for a named value or variable.
+* `Opt<T>`: Learning from Option or Maybe types in functional languages: _The option type in F# is used when an actual value might not exist for a named value or variable.
 An option has an underlying type and can hold a value of that type, or it might not have a value._
   * `Opt<T>`: either `Some(T value)` or `None`.
-* `Res` and `Res<T>`: As the Result of Rust or F#: _The Result<'T,'TFailure> type lets you write error-tolerant code that can be composed._ Here, `Res` is just as an enum having Ok or Err states. `Res<T>`, on the other hand, holds a non-null value of T when `IsOk`.
+* `Res` and `Res<T>`: Similar to the Result of F# or Rust: _The Result<'T,'TFailure> type lets you write error-tolerant code that can be composed._ Here, `Res` is just as an enum having Ok or Err states. `Res<T>`, on the other hand, holds a non-null value of T when `IsOk`.
 Both hold an `ErrMsg` when `IsErr` that can be customized; which can be logged, thrown at any time or silently ignored.
   * `Res`: either `Ok` or `Err(errorMessage)`.
   * `Res<T>`: either `Ok(T value)` or `Err(errorMessage)`.
   * -> _Why not a proper `Res<TOk, TErr>` type?_ The reason is the same why we do not have a proper `Choice` or `Either` type in C#.
 The problem is explained here: https://github.com/dotnet/runtime/issues/43486, feel free to upvote / watch.